|Roman Empire||Septimius Severus (145-211)||Apr. 14, 193||Feb. 4, 211|

 220 Roman consuls: Marcus Aurelius Antoninus Heliogabalus and Publius Valerius Comasonus Eutychiarus.
 The Ostrogoths invade Asia Minor, and the Visigoths migrate inside Germania.
 On Mar.
 15 Cao Cao (emperor Wu of Wei) (b.
 155) dies of illness, and his son Cao Pi crowns himself as Wei Wen Di (-227), emperor of Wei; Dong Han emperor Xian Di abdicates in favor of warlord Liu Bei (Xuan De) (Xuande) (161-223), who becomes emperor #1 of the Shu Han Dynasty in China (until 223), which rules Sichuan, Guizhou, and parts of Hubei and Gansu; the Han Dynasty, which ruled since 206 B.C.E. collapses, plunging China into 350 years of chaos and disunity, and the Three Kingdoms Period (Wei, Shu, Wu) begins (ends 280) - the Shu's on the other foot?
 Pope Callistus I excommunicates Sabellius.
 Tertullian notes the existence of several Christian bishoprics in Persia.
 Inventions: The first known depiction of the preparation of Tofu is made in N China - "I love tofu" is no longer obscene on license plates?
 Nonfiction: Lucius Flavius Philostratus (170-244), The Life of Apollonius of Tyana.
 Deaths: Chinese warlord Cao Cao (b.
 155) on Mar.
 15 in Luoyang, Henan; the Tomb of Cao Cao is discovered in 2009 in Xigaoxue villeage near the ancient city of Angyang in Henan province; "Speak of Cao Cao and he appears".

 221 The 250th Olympiad.
 Roman consuls: Gaius Vettius Gratus Sabinianus and Marcus Flavius Vitelius Seleucus.
-Nonfiction: About this time Jerusalem-born Libyan Roman Christian historian Sextus Julius Africanus (160-240) finishes his Chronographies (Chronographiae), a history of the world from Adam in 5500 B.C.E. to 221 C.E., which Bishop Eusebius Pamphili of Caesarea later corrects errors in; it dates Creation at 5500 years before the birth of Christ, and dates Christ's birth three years earlier than the usual, which is later adopted by the Eastern Christian churches; his work is lost except for fragments in Eusebius' Chronicon et al.
+Nonfiction: Jerusalem-born Libyan Roman Christian historian Sextus Julius Africanus (160-240) finishes his Chronographies (Chronographiae), a history of the world from Adam in 5500 B.C.E. to 221 C.E., which Bishop Eusebius Pamphili of Caesarea later corrects errors in; it dates Creation at 5500 years before the birth of Christ, and dates Christ's birth three years earlier than the usual, on Dec.
+25 (winter solstice), based on his conception on the day of Creation, Mar.
+25 (equinox), which is later adopted by the Eastern Christian churches; his work is lost except for fragments in Eusebius' Chronicon et al.

 222 On Mar.
 11 Roman emperor (since 218) Elagabalus (b.
 203) is murdered along with his mother Julia Soaemias (180-222) by the Praetorian Guards, and on Mar.
 13 his 14-y.-o. cousin and adopted son Maurcus Aurelius Severus Alexander (208-35) becomes Roman emperor #26 (until 235) (youngest) with the help of his iron lady grandmother Julia Maesa and his mother Julia Mamaea, who establish a regency committee of senators, with jurists Paulus and Ulpian giving advice; he abandons the Palatine Hill as the official residence of the Roman emperors.
 On Oct.
 14 Calixtus I is martyred with clubs, and (St.) Urban I (-230) is elected bishop of Rome (pope #17); he soon justifies in an epistle the ownership of property by the formerly communistic Church, along with the elevation of bishops and the excommunication of heretics - the beginnings of Church wealth and power, and keeping people down in, you guessed it, 666 divided by the Holy Trinity?
 Sun Quan (-280) crowns himself king of Wu.
 Roman consuls: Marcus Aurelius Antoninus Heliogabalus and Marcus Aurelius Severus Alexander.
 Deaths: Syrian Christian poet Bardaisan (Bardesanes) (b.
 154).
 Roman emperor #25 (218-22) Elegabalus (b.
 203) on Mar.
 11.